Wisconsin Supreme Court rules Green Party presidential ticket is ineligible for state ballot

 “Twenty years ago, the Green Party snatched the White House from a climate-change leader and handed it to George W. Bush,” the letter states.
 “In Florida, no less than 97,488 progressive voters snubbed Al Gore for Ralph Nader, letting Bush win the state, and therefore the presidency, by 537 votes, or so the Supreme Court ruled.”

-Wisconsin is one of at least five states where The Post has identified Republicans, including activists who had recently voiced support for Trump, working on an effort to put West on the ballot.
+Wisconsin is one of at least five states where The Post has identified Republicans, including activists who had recently voiced support for President Trump, working on an effort to put West on the ballot.
 As with the Green Party ticket, the GOP involvement has raised fears among Democrats that West’s candidacy is intended to peel votes from Biden.

 In West’s case, Lane Ruhland, a Madison lawyer and former general counsel for the state Republican Party, delivered his ballot petition to state regulators in early August.

-The commission voted 5-to-1 in August to bar West from the ballot, arguing his petition had been submitted moments after a 5 p.m. deadline on Aug.
+The commission voted 5-to-1 in August to bar West from the ballot, arguing that his petition had been submitted moments after a 5 p.m. deadline on Aug.
 4. West challenged that decision in state court.
 A judge ruled against him Friday night, but the decision is expected to be appealed.

 Questions about the Green Party ballot petition began in August, when a state voter complained that there was a discrepancy in Walker’s address on the party’s signature pages.
 The campaign said that Walker had moved during the signature-gathering phase.